reduxjs/redux/docs/api/createStore.md

 2. [`initialState`] *(any)*: The initial state.
 You may optionally specify it to hydrate the state from the server in universal apps, or to restore a previously serialized user session.
 If you produced `reducer` with [`combineReducers`](combineReducers.md), this must be a plain object with the same shape as the keys passed to it.
 Otherwise, you are free to pass anything that your `reducer` can understand.

+3. [`enhancer`] *(Function)*: The store enhancer.
+You may optionally specify it to enhance the store with third-party capabilities such as middleware, time travel, persistence, etc. The only store enhancer that ships with Redux is [`applyMiddleware()`](./applyMiddleware.md).

 #### Returns

 ([*`Store`*](Store.md)): An object that holds the complete state of your app.
 The only way to change its state is by [dispatching actions](Store.md#dispatch).
 You may also [subscribe](Store.md#subscribe) to the changes to its state to update the UI.